OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 After all source taxonomies are aligned and merged, general ad hoc patches are applied to the union taxonomy, in a manner similar to that employed with the source taxonomies.
-Some patches are represented in the 'version 1' (TSV-based) form, and others in the 'version 2' (python-based) form.
-A further set of patches for microbial Eukaryotes comes from a spreadsheet prepared by the Katz lab.
+Patches are represented in a variety of formats representing different theories of what patches should look like as developed through the course of the project.
+For example, a set of patches for microbial Eukaryotes was prepared by the Katz lab as a table of their own design.
+Rather than convert it to some form already known to the system, we kept it in the original form to facilitate further editing.

-There is a step to mark as extinct those taxa whose only source taxonomy is GBIF and that come to GBIF via PaleoDB.
+There is a step to mark as extinct those taxa whose only source taxonomy is GBIF and that come to GBIF via PaleoDB [reference].
 This is a heuristic, as PaleoDB can (rarely) contain extant taxa, but the alternative is failing to recognize a much larger number of taxa as extinct.

-### Id assignment
+### Identifier assignment

 The final step is to assign OTT ids to taxa.
 This is done by aligning the previous version of OTT to the new union taxonomy.
+The previous version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
 After transferring ids of aligned taxa, any remaining union taxa are given newly 'minted' identifiers.

-## Results
+## NMF comments

-[TBD: Get metrics for OTT 2.10]

-[Challenges in construction: dirty inputs, homonyms, a gazillion special cases...]

-[Artifacts: e.g. (a,b,c,d,e)f + ((a,b)g,(c,e)h)f ]

-[Limitations of method: ...]
+1. Is it possible to assume an ideal case where merging two or more OTT input taxonomies requires no or only very minimal conflict/noise/ambiguity resolution?
+And the result is almost unambiguously correct?
+If so, perhaps you start your "assembly process" description by imaging/introducing such a case, and your core pipeline in relation to it.
+That is then out of the way - a scenario that OTT can handle well and easily.

+[JAR: Ideal case is something like NCBI: (Bufo pageoti, Bufo japonicus)Bufo + GBIF: (Buf japonicus, Bufo luchunnicus)Bufo -> OTT: (Bufo pageoti, Bufo japonicus, Bufo luchunnicus)Bufo  - is that too simple?]

+2. Complications, 1 - those complications that through various profound or pragmatic solution you can address to a fairly large degree of satisfaction.
+Outcome -- still rather sound OTT, but drawing now on a full scope of things you've added because you've had to given case 1. was not what the input looked like.

+3. Complications, 2 - issues that you either handle not to your own satisfaction, or simply cannot handle at all.

+   I guess I am suggesting this because 1 & 2 give you an opportunity to shine first, and somewhat conclusively, for a significant subset of the input trees.
+At least for the purpose of mounting the narrative.
+Clearly any complete OTT assembly job will encounter everything.
+But you may not have to write such that you directly follow what I assume may be real -- every input taxonomy has instances 1, 2, 3 represented to varying degrees, or they arise as the OTT grows.
+Instead you could pretend that some input taxonomies are clean (1), individually and jointly.
+Or clean enough (2) - because of your work.
+And only 3 is the tough stuff - but tough for anybody, etc.

+   So, I wonder what would happen if you did this kind of thing.
+"For the sake of making this assembly process accessible to a wide readership, we first illustrate the entire pipeline when acting on two or more input taxonomies that are highly internally consistent, and also pose minimal conflict among them.
+Here the assembly works well from A to Z, as we show and exemplify.

+"A second category are complications that occur frequently but for which we have developed adequate diagnosis and repair/resolution mechanisms.
+We show how we do this, and also show what else could be done for even better performance".

+"A third category contains lingering challenges that point to future solution analysis/development needs.
+And we suggest ..."

+(and of course you'd say that in reality, every input may be a mix of 1-3)